Umairg372/first-repo/README.md

 # first-repo
-it is my first repository through github
+it is my first repository
+Author-Umair